-Falkner learned to skate as a young boy in turn of the century Saskatoon and actually began his adventures on the ice as a member of his church's hockey team.
+The son of Judith (Heins) and Clinton Tully Talkner, Norman Arthur Falkner was born March 29, 1894 in Saskatoon, Saskatchewan.
+He learned to skate as a young boy at the turn of the century on a frozen pond and began his adventures on the ice as a member of his church's hockey team.
 He gave up hockey when his father died in 1908 of typhus and he was forced to take on a job as a messenger delivering freight notices to help support the family.
 In the afternoons, he'd spend his little free time skating on a recently finished covered rink.
 He quickly found success on the ice, winning both the boys and mens speed skating races held in 1909 and 1910 in Saskatoon.
 In 1910, he turned his attention to figure skating.
 Ruth Millar's book "Saskatchewan Heroes And Rogues" explains "he delighted in figure skating, but it 'almost made an outcast of me', he wrote.
 His take on it was not that figure skating was sissy, but that others thought the sport was 'for aristocrats and... a boy who had to work instead of attending school, was no aristocrat.
-But Falkner stuck with it.
+But Norman stuck with it.
 He taught himself figure skating by reading books on the subject and became quite expert at it."
-Falkner self taught himself both school figures and free skating as well as barrel jumping and took up pairs skating as well with partner Edith Findley.
+Norman taught himself both school figures and free skating as well as barrel jumping and took up pairs skating as well with partner Edith Findley.
 Both skated singles and pairs programs in carnivals in neighboring towns and villages but fitting with his feeling of being treated as an outcast, he was never invited to exhibit his skating at his own home rink.

-Falkner married his wife Helen and applied to the ISU for reinstatement, which finally happened in 1951 with the stipulation "he wasn't to enter any competitions".
-Falkner became a certified figure skating judge and was also a founding member of the Weston Curling Club.
+Norman married his wife Helen and applied to the ISU for reinstatement, which finally happened in 1951 with the stipulation "he wasn't to enter any competitions".
+He became a certified figure skating judge and was also a founding member of the Weston Curling Club.
 After his wife's death in 1973, he penned a brief memoir which was presented to Toronto's University Skating Club along with his unused right skate.
-The Pat McNealy article "No hospital room for vet" sadly speaks of the poor care that Falkner received later in life at Sunnybrook Medical Centre, when he was told at age eighty six to return in three weeks due to a hospital strike after suffering a series of dizzy spells resulting in falls.
-Falkner passed away in 1985 in British Columbia, living a full and active life well into his nineties.
+The Pat McNealy article sadly speaks of the poor care that he received later in life at Sunnybrook Medical Centre, when he was told at age eighty six to return in three weeks due to a hospital strike after suffering a series of dizzy spells resulting in falls.
+He passed away on April 27, 1985 in White Rock, British Columbia, having lived a full and active life well into his nineties.